ZRonzan/aA-Capstone-Code-to-Memory/API_ROUTES_README.md

     ```json
     {
-      "message": "User couldn't be found",
+      "message": "deck couldn't be found",
       "statusCode": 404
     }
     ```

-## Purchase a Stock

-User buys a stock and the stock is added to the user's portfolio.
+## Add a Card to a Deck specified by its id

+Add a deck to a class specified by its Id.

 - Require Authentication: true
 - Request

   - Method: POST
-  - URL: /api/portfolio/:userId/stocks
+  - URL: /api/decks/:deckId/cards
   - Headers:
     - Content-Type: application/json
-  - Body:
+  - Body: none

-    ```json
-    {
-      "userId": 1,
-      "symbol": "AAPL",
-      "quantity": 2,
-      "price": 170
-    }
-    ```

 - Successful Response